VineDuck/UltraDuck/README.md

 **${\textsf{\color{red}This is due to chrome policies on auto play.}}$**

 **${\textsf{\color{red}Important: Page refresh only works when the tab/window is not currently active.}}$**

+### How to change settings
+- Open a vine page.
+- Click the monkey face on the address bar.
+If you don't see it, click the jigsaw icon and pin Violentmonkey to the toolbar.
+- Click UltraDuck Settings.
+- Run on afa/rfy/ai will change whether the page refresher/quacker runs on those pages.
+The hide item stuff will always run.
+- Show notifications will change whether a desktop notification is shown.
+- Min refresh is the minimum time between refreshes, in milliseconds (seconds X 1000).
+- Max refresh is the maximum time between refreshes, in milliseconds (seconds X 1000).

 ### How to update
 - Your userscript manager should have an update option, if not simply follow the install link again.